Extendibility and boundedness of invariants on singularities of wavefronts: Introduction

 Frontal is a class of surfaces with singularities that have been intensely studied in these last years within the field of differential geometry and singularities, in particular wave fronts \cite{agv,arnld-sing-caus,ishifrontal2,MSUY,med,murataumehara,front,t1,t2,t3}.
 They admit a normal vector field along their parametrizations defined even on singularities of these.
 More precisely, a smooth map $\x: U \to \R^3$ defined in an open set $U \subset \R^2$ is called a {\it frontal} if, for all $\p\in U$ there exists a unit normal vector field $\n_p:V_p \to \R^3$ along $\x$ (i.e $\x_u$, $\x_v$ are orthogonal to $\n$), where $V_p$ is an open set of $U$, $\p\in V_p$.
 If the {\it singular set} $\Sigma(\x)=\{\p\in U: \x \text{ is not immersive at $\p$} \}$ has empty interior we call $\x$ a {\it proper frontal} and if $(\x,\n_p):U \to \R^3\times S^2$ is an immersion for all $\p\in U$ we call $\x$ a {\it wave front} or simply {\it front}.

-The behavior of Gaussian curvature, Mean curvature and principal curvatures near non-degenerated singularities on wave fronts have been widely studied in \cite{front,MSUY,t1,t3}.
-However, in the degenerated case this is unknown, as well as the divergence of these invariants has been little explored.
+The behavior of Gaussian curvature, Mean curvature and principal curvatures near non-degenerate singularities on wave fronts have been widely studied in \cite{front,MSUY,t1,t3}.
+However, in the degenerate case this is unknown, as well as the convergence to infinite limits of these invariants has been little explored.
 For this reason it is natural to wonder which properties of wave fronts determine one behavior or another on general types of singularities.
 Also, there is a lack of literature about the geometry of singularities of rank 0 (or corank 2) on wave fronts and our approach here allow us to study them.
-It is known that a wavefront $\x$ has a neighborhood $U_l$ of a singularity $\p$ in which $\y_l=\x+l\n$ is an immersion for $l$ sufficiently small.
-This neighborhood $U_l$ may shrink as $l$ is smaller, then is natural to ask when $U_l$ can be hold fixed for $l$ arbitrarily small.
-We will see that, this last behavior is determined by the divergence of the invariants at each type of singularity and also is related with the extendibility of the principal curvatures.
+For a singularity $\p$ of a wavefront $\x$, there exists $l>0$ and a neighborhood $U_l$ of $\p$ such $\y_l=\x+l\n$ is an immersion, also this $l$ can be chosen as small as we wish.
+The neighborhood $U_l$ may shrink as $l$ is smaller, then is natural to ask when $U_l$ can be hold fixed for $l$ arbitrarily small, in this case we say that $\x$ is {\it parallelly smoothable at $\p$}.
+We will see that, this last property is determined by the convergence to infinite limits of the geometric invariants at each type of singularity and also is related with the extendibility of the principal curvatures at singularities of rank 1.

 In section 2, we establish the notation, terminology and basic results that we use.
 Most of it is introduced and obtained in \cite{med}.
 In section 3 we introduce the relatives principal curvatures which give us geometrical information near singularities and are defined even on them.
-In section 4, we study singularities of rank 1 both degenerated and non-degenerated.
-The theorems \ref{K1}, \ref{K2} gives equivalent conditions for boundedness and extendibility of the Gaussian curvature which generalize the one found in \cite{front} and similarly theorem \ref{ka} for the principal curvatures.
-By last in section 5, we study the behavior of the invariants at singularities of rank 0, obtaining results quite different from those obtained in the rank 1 case.
+In section 4, we study singularities of rank 1 both degenerate and non-degenerate.
+The theorems \ref{K1}, \ref{K2} give equivalent conditions for boundedness and extendibility of the Gaussian curvature at degenerate and non-degenerate singularities which generalize the one found in \cite{front} and similarly theorem \ref{ka} for the principal curvatures.
+By last in section 5, we study the behavior of the invariants at singularities of rank 0, in particular the boundedness and extendibility of the Mean curvature obtaining results quite different from those obtained in the rank 1 case.
+The theorems \ref{pa1}, \ref{pa2} and \ref{p2} characterize when a wavefront is parallelly smoothable at all types of singularities, which is determined by the convergence to infinite limits of the geometric invariants.
+The example \ref{e1} shows explicitly a wavefront with singularity of rank $0$ and extendable Mean curvature.